FollyMaddy/retropieXstation/README.md

 - It get's the standard resolution;

-- When running the emulator it changes to 800x600;
+- When running the emulator it changes to 800x600 ;

+( An exception is made for the system 'pc' .sh scripts.
+It will start in standard resolution);

 - It changes back to the standard resolution if you stop the emulator.